fernando-mc/fernandomc.com/content/posts/!draft_password-hashing-vs-encryption-wave-g.md

 Over the last few months I've tried to reach someone at Wave G about concerns I have regarding their password storage practices.
 Namely, that they store them in a form that makes them vulnerable to being exposed in the case of a data breach.

-After calling, emailing and speaking with Wave G folks multiple times and repeatedly making myself available to describe my concerns to anyone on their development or security teams I recieved an email essentially telling me they're not concerned with the issue.
+After calling, emailing and speaking with Wave G folks multiple times and repeatedly making myself available to describe my concerns to anyone on their development or security teams I received an email essentially telling me they're not concerned with the issue.
 I think that's a problem and here's why.

 **What's the Problem?**

 When I signed up for a Wave G account I was looking forward to a smaller more regional provider that was an alternative to Comcast.
 But my concerns with them quickly started when I went to create an online account through the Wave G customer portal.
 The first red flag was that they disabled pasting in password fields during the account creation process.
 Other folks have [written about this](https://www.troyhunt.com/the-cobra-effect-that-is-disabling/) before and why it's such a bad idea.
 Essentially, it prevents people from using password managers to securely create and store passwords that are unique from any other service they use.
 Disabling paste on sign up forms means that users are more likely to use the same password as another service they already use because it is easier to remember.

 Now this alone is enough to make me [complain to Wave G on Twitter](https://twitter.com/fmc_sea/status/894696342349422592).
-But I went ahead and completed the sign up process by stubbornly hand-typing in my 25-character randomized password that I stored in a password manager.
+But I went ahead and completed the signup process by stubbornly hand-typing in my 25-character randomized password that I stored in a password manager.

 I thought that this would be the end of it.
 I would basically set up an auto-pay for my account and never think about internet again unless the service went out or I had to move.

-Unfortunately, Wave G had more fun surprises in store for me.
-After creating my account I received a "protected PDF" via email.
+However, after creating my account I received a "protected PDF" via email.
 The email instructed me to use the same password I had provided during signup to access the PDF.
 Now this initially might not seem like a big deal to some folks.

 "So what?
 They sent you a more secure statement by adding PDF protection.
 Great for them!"